namlook/eureka-widget-model-display/README.md

 # Eureka-widget-model-display

-An Eureka widget to display a model.
+An Eureka widget that display a model.
 Usage:

     {
         BlogPost: {